 Advocating for the Gifted Singer

 In 2011, the Kentucky Bach Choir initiated a vocal competition to encourage the study and performance of the solo vocal repertoire of J. S. Bach.
 For the competition, singers submit recordings of themselves performing two arias by Bach and, for the sake of contrast, their choice of an aria by Haydn or Mozart.
 Finalists chosen from the initial screening are invited to participate in a live competition in Lexington, Kentucky, singing before an audience and a panel of judges.
 The winner receives a $2,000 grand prize and an opportunity to perform as a featured paid soloist in a subsequent Kentucky Bach Choir season.
-In addition to the grand prize, and Audience Choice prize of $750 is awarded, and up to two singers may be chosen by the judges to receive encouragement awards of $500 each.
-Eligible singers for the 2019 competition must be born on or after April 14, 1989.
-Limited, gratis, local accommodations can be provided for singers traveling from distances requiring overnight lodging.
+In addition to the grand prize, up to two singers may be chosen by the judges to receive encouragement awards of $500 each.
+Eligible singers for the 2021 competition must be born on or after April 3, 1991.